 “Timeshare” is usually the word that pops into people’s heads when thinking about vacation homes, but there are plenty of other options.

 Cabins, beach houses, apartments, condos, and even hotel suites at resorts all are vacation homes.
 Virtually any type of property can be turned into a vacation home!
 And what’s more, these vacation home options are different than timeshares because you get to make the rules.

 What to Do With Your Vacation Home

-There are three main ways that you can use your vacation home: keep it just for yourself, rent it out yourself (such as through Airbnb or VRBO), or hire a third party to manage and rent it.
+You can use your vacation home in three main ways: keep it just for yourself, rent it out yourself (such as through Airbnb or VRBO), or hire a third party to manage and rent it.

 Keep It for Yourself

 A lot of people get a vacation home (such as a cabin or lake house) and keep it as a standalone.
-They only use the property for their vacation purposes, or perhaps allow family and friends to use it as well.
+They only use the property for their vacation purposes or perhaps allow family and friends to use it.